aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 !!! info "We use ALB to demonstrate that the UX remains the same"

-This sample project contains an Users function with two distinct set of routes, `/users` and `/health`, and a single function to represent a fictitious `users` service.
+This sample project contains an Users function with two distinct set of routes, `/users` and `/health`.
 The layout optimizes for code sharing, no custom build tooling, and it uses [Lambda Layers](../../index.md#lambda-layer) to install Lambda Powertools.

 === "Project layout"